-In addition to the influence of the Franciscan Alternative Orthodoxy and the Perennial Tradition, the lineage and themes of the Living School are foundational for understanding the curriculum.
+In addition to the influence of the Franciscan Alternative Orthodoxy and the Perennial Tradition, Fr.
+Richard has highlighted particular aspects of his lineage and themes that are foundational to the Living School curriculum.
 Click here to learn more about the lineage and themes.

-The design of the Living School blends at-home study with on-site intensive sessions; many of the educational disciplines will be practiced in both settings.
+The design of the Living School blends solo, at-home study with sessions held in community; many of the educational disciplines will be practiced in both settings.
 Learn more about the Living School structure and participation.

 If selected as a student, you are expected to meet the following criteria to successfully complete the Living School program:

 The merits of the Living School stand on the Franciscan Alternative Orthodoxy and the Perennial Tradition as taught by Richard Rohr, Cynthia Bourgeault, James Finley, Barbara Holmes, and Brian McLaren.
 A certificate of completion will be given to each graduate of the Living School for Action and Contemplation.